MDSplus/Documentation/docs/reference/mdstcl.md

 ### `wfevent EVENT_NAME /timeout=SECONDS`

-This can be used to Wait For an MDSplus event to be issued.
-MDSplus events are named occurrences that can be issued by other processes on the same or different host computers.
+This command can be used to wait For an MDSplus event to be issued by other processes on the same or different host computers.
 The `wfevent` command will not complete until the MDSplus event is generated.
 The `/timeout` qualifier can be specified to cause the wait to time out if no event is generated within the specified number of seconds.

+See also: `setevent`

 > There is a separate utility, "wfevent", that can optionally show the 12-bytes of data sent with an event.
+TODO: Dev team to discuss

 ### `write [TREENAME] [/SHOT=SHOT_NUMBER]`

 This command commits changes made to the tree's structure (initiated by using the `edit` command).
-Changes include but are not limited to the commands listed under `help edit commands`.
-Specifically, `write` command saves a tree's triplet of files: `*.tree`, `*.characteristics`, and `*.datafile`.
+Changes include, but are not limited to, the commands listed under `help edit commands`.
+Specifically, `write` command saves a tree's triplet of files: `.tree`, `.characteristics`, and `.datafile`.
 Closing a tree that was open for edit without using the `write` command will discard any changes made to the tree's structure.

 If the treename parameter or `/shot` qualifier is omitted, the tree and shot specified with the initial `edit` command is assumed.